Tennis national team rankings: Men

 ^{1} Bonus points, as shown above, for defeating higher ranked nations will be added when appropriate to each tie in World Group, Group I and Group II.

 ^{2} Bonus points do not apply in Groups III and IV.

 ^{3} If the number of teams in Europe/Africa Groups I and II exceeds 16 or the number of teams in Asia/Oceania and Americas Groups I and II exceeds eight, then 200 points will be awarded for a first round win, 400 for a second round win and 600 for a third round win.

 Women

-The current ranking points and bonus points distribution tables for the Fed Cup are shown below:
+The current ranking points and bonus points distribution tables for the Billie Jean King Cup are shown below: